“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 If the furnace door is left open or not closed tightly, then the backlight stops working and the thermostat turns off.
 This is the most common issue faced by our technicians.
 However, some thermostats are more sensitive to this type of issue than others.

 Simply close the furnace door securely.
 This will avoid any kind of disorder of backlight.

 6. Old thermostats

 The old thermostat causes inappropriate operations like when the backlight is not working and the screen goes blank itself or the air conditioner and heating pump problems.
 When the backlight is not working, it is one of the symptoms of a bad thermostat.

 The screen does not turn on even with fresh batteries and verified electrical connections.
 However, Honeywell thermostats do not face such problems early when functional and provide a safe and sound environment in your home.

 These problems also arise if your thermostat is old.
 Normally Honeywell thermostats have a long life and last for 10 to 20 years and do not wear out.

-Sometimes, you are just in need to replace them to enjoy their functions.
+Sometimes, you just need to replace them to enjoy their functions.
 The thermostats are not one size fit at all.
 You have to connect to an experienced HVAC system contractor such as Honeywell.

-If it is sure, then you will need a professional to install the new one as the new one will be complicated to install on your own and you also want to be sure you will not face any issue in the future.
+If it is sure, then you will need a professional to install the new one as the new one will be complicated to install on your own and you also want to be sure you will not face any issues in the future.

 To get a new Honeywell Thermostat, you may check our recommended thermostats from Amazon: